nguyendinhhieu1309/Brain_Tumor_Detection/README.md

 ## Features

-- Preprocess and resize MRI images for consistent input to the machine learning model.
+- Preprocess and resize MRI images for consistent input to the deep learning model.
 - Train Support Vector Machine (SVM) and Logistic Regression classifiers for brain tumor detection.
 - Provide a user-friendly interface using Tkinter for easy image upload and prediction display.